 Analyze The Brief Carefully

 Clients supply a design brief which the designers must analyze carefully.
 Do not just read the brief and instead see through it to know what type of logo the client is seeking from you.
 The logo design brief holds the key to the design elements you must choose for a particular logo.
 Remember that a client offers you the brief to ensure a custom-made unique logo which is capable of representing the business.
 If you do not get enough insight on the client’s aspirations from the logo, then approach the client to know the details.
 In any case, do not start the design project until you know the project well through its brief.

 Research The Business

-After analyzing the brief to know what type of logo the client wants, research the client’s business thoroughly from a designer’s perspective.
+After analyzing the brief to know what type of logo the client wants, research the client’s business thoroughly from a designer’s perspective then design business logo.
 Usually, the brief contains the client’s preferences.
 But a creative logo designer will research the client’s business, company history, products or services, target customers and market, customer profile and so on to create a logo.
 The research helps in knowing about a business message that a creative logo design must communicate to the customers.